suffolklibraries/lgc/content/collections/events/heartsong-13-12-1.md

     content:
       -
         type: text
-        text: 'These friendly sessions are facilitated by Tracy and Jenny and take place on the second Friday of the month.'
+        text: 'These friendly sessions are facilitated by Tracy and Denise and take place once a month on Thursdays.'
   -
     type: paragraph
     attrs: